• Skip to primary navigation

 Whipped cream cheese and regular cream cheese are two popular spreads found in grocery stores.

-They may differ in texture, but share the same tangy taste and smooth finish.
+They may differ in texture, but share the same tangy taste and smooth finish - similar to whipped butter vs butter comparison where aeration changes feel more than flavor.

 Both are made with milk, cream, and additives like salt, stabilizers, and emulsifiers.